-4.1 Acquisition
+4.1.
+Acquisition

 A gravity base network of thirteen (13) bases was established (Dilalos, 2018) for the purpose of this study.
 The entire gravity base network is referred to the IGSN'71 datum (Morelli et al., 1974) as it was tied with repeated measurements with an already established base in the University of Athens (Hipkin et al., 1988).
 Due to the complicated geology of the area, the purpose of the research and the urban environment, the gravity measurements were organized on a grid and not on a few profiles.
-The grid station spacing had been set primarily to 1km.
-After the processing of the first dataset, the grid became a little denser, with some stations added in between the first ones, in order to clarify the status in some areas.
-The gravity database comprised of 1.122 gravity stations (Fig. 1), of which the 315 have been collected along Nettleton profiles acquired during the summers of 2013 and 2014.
+The grid station spacing had been set primarily to 1 km.
+After the processing of the first dataset, the grid became a little denser, with some stations added in between the first ones, in order to clarify the stations (Fig. 1), of which the 315 have been collected along Nettleton profiles acquired during the summers of 2013 and 2014.
 The gravity meter LaCoste & Romberg G-496 was used for the data acquisition.